Rosalina121/kremstream-neo/README.md

 - OBS websocket API
 - VNyan websocket API

+## Chat Emotes
+By default all chat messages are parsed for any global Twitch, 7TV, BetterTTV and FrankerZ Emotes.
+You could also add in channel specific ones by adapting the fetcher calls.
+This includes also messages from YouTube, so YT chat can use Twitch emotes (tho it will be only seen on the overlay).
+No YT emotes support for now, yet.

 ## Overlays
 Overlays are generally a separate, self-contained React apps, that communicate with the server via a websocket.